Corcelles-sur-Chavornay: Economy

 In 2000, there were 19 workers who commuted into the municipality and 102 workers who commuted away.
 The municipality is a net exporter of workers, with about 5.4 workers leaving the municipality for every one entering.
 Of the working population, 4.7% used public transportation to get to work, and 67.6% used a private car.

 Religion

 From the 2000 census, 45 or 14.8% were Roman Catholic, while 181 or 59.3% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 individual who belongs to the Christian Catholic Church, and there was 1 individual who belongs to another Christian church.
 There were 2 individuals who were Buddhist, 1 person who was Hindu and 3 individuals who belonged to another church.
-46 (or about 15.08% of the population) belonged to no church, are agnostic or atheist, and 25 individuals (or about 8.20% of the population) did not answer the question.
+46 (or about 15.08% of the population) belonged to no church, are [Agnosticism|agnostic] or atheist, and 25 individuals (or about 8.20% of the population) did not answer the question.